Centennial Light: History

 In 1976, the fire department moved to Fire Station #6 with the bulb; the bulb socket's cord was severed for fear that unscrewing the bulb could damage it.
 It was deprived of electricity for only 22 minutes during the transfer, which was made in a specially designed box and with full firetruck escort.
 An electrician was on hand to install the bulb into the new fire station's emergency generator.
 Ripley's Believe It Or Not stated that the short delay would not mar the bulb's continuous burning record.
-Since that move, the bulb has run continuously on an uninterruptible power supply; previously it had only been off the grid for short periods of time (e.g. a week in 1937 for a renovation and the odd power outage).
+Since that move, the bulb has run continuously on an uninterruptible power supply; previously it had only been off the grid for short periods of time.
 In 2001, the bulb's 100th birthday was celebrated with a community barbecue and live music.

 On the evening of May 20, 2013, the general public witnessed, through a dedicated webcam, that the bulb had apparently burned out.
 The next morning, an electrician was called in to confirm its status.
 It was determined that the bulb had not burned out when the dedicated power supply was bypassed, using an extension cord.
 The power supply was found to have been faulty.
 Approximately 9 hours and 45 minutes had passed before the light was reestablished.

 The bulb is cared for by the Centennial Light Bulb Committee, a partnership of the Livermore-Pleasanton Fire Department, Livermore Heritage Guild, Lawrence Livermore National Laboratories, and Sandia National Laboratories.
 The Livermore-Pleasanton Fire Department plans to house and maintain the bulb for the rest of its life, regardless of length.
-When it does go out, they have no plans for it, although Ripley's Believe it or Not! has requested it for their museum.
+When it does go out, they have no plans for it, although Ripley's Believe it or Not! has requested it for their collection of objects.

+Reasons for longevity

+Several reasons have been cited for the bulb's extensive lifespan.
+Its continuous operation has largely eliminated the stresses associated with turning a light bulb on and off, the act of which causes the temperature of the bulb to increase and decrease.
+The bulb was made by hand, using a carbon filament (of greater thickness and strength than the tungsten filaments used in most modern lightbulbs) along with brass and glass components of high quality.
+The low wattage (originally 60 watts, now approximately four) and high nitrogen atmosphere inside the bulb have also contributed to its longevity.